Free-energy variations for determinantal 2D plasmas with holes: Introduction

 amongst probability measures $\mu$ on $\R^{2N}$ (in practice, amongst positive $L^1$-normalized functions).
 The corresponding infimum is

 and we are interested in large $N$ expansions thereof.
 Define, for a probability measure $\sigma$ on $\R^2$, the mean-field energy functional

 obtained by inserting an uncorrelated ansatz $\mu = \sigma ^{\otimes N}$ in~\eqref{eq:intro free func} and neglecting the entropy term.
 Under very mild assumptions, the above has a minimum, denoted $\Eel$, and a minimizer $\mueq$, called the equilibrium measure.
-Bearing in mind that, in great generality (see the aforementioned references) we have
+In great generality (see the aforementioned references) we have